 Hormonal hair loss is a hot topic.
-As we grow older, many of us begin noticing that our hair suddenly starts to look sparse or, worse yet, discover noticeable patches of hair loss along the scalp or the hairline — and it’s not at all uncommon.
+As we grow older, many of us begin noticing that our hair suddenly starts to look sparse or, worse yet, discover noticeable patches of hair loss along the hairline or scalp — and it’s not at all uncommon.
 In fact, hormonal hair loss often does occur later on in life.

 If you’re noticing more and more hair tangled in your brush or around the house, you’re probably also Googling hair loss remedies.
 In your search, you may have stumbled across the acronym DHT or an enthusiastic suggestion to try DHT blockers as a treatment.
 That's because DHT, aka dihydrotestosterone, is one of the most influential elements related to hormonal hair loss.

 Fortunately, there are plenty of options available to address DHT-induced thinning hair and hair loss.
 Read on for ways to hit the brakes on the loss of your hair by using DHT blockers — plus learn more about the products you should use to combat thinning hair.

 What Is DHT?